natenka/pyneng-book-en/docs/source/book/Part_I.rst

 I. Python basics
 ################

 First part of the book is dedicated to Python basics.
-It examines:
+It covers:

--  Python data types;
+-  Python data types
--  How to create basic scripts;
+-  How to create basic scripts
--  Compound statements;
+-  Control structures
--  Working with files;
+-  Working with files

 .. toctree::